soeirosantos/vault-gcp-backend-terraform/README.md

 private_key_data    ewogI...
 ```

-The big win with this is that you don't need to have over granted service accounts
+The big win with this approach is that you don't need to have over-granted service
- spread across
+accounts spread across pipelines or create and hand over service accounts to users
-many pipelines or create and hand service accounts to users (as long as they have
+(as long as they have permission to access this roleset path).
+Additionally, there
-permission to access this roleset path).
-Additionally, there is total visibility
+is total visibility on which roles are being used.
+Any changes would be reviewed
-on which roles are being used.
+and approved before being applied.